Tips and Quirks

 This section provides collection of all tips and quirks referred to from various parts of this guide.

-Breakpoints and watchpoints available
+Breakpoints and Watchpoints Available

-ESP32-C3 debugger supports 2 hardware implemented breakpoints and 64 software ones.
-Hardware breakpoints are implemented by ESP32-C3 chip’s logic and can be set anywhere in the code: either in flash or IRAM program’s regions.
+ESP32-C3 debugger supports 8 hardware implemented breakpoints and 64 software ones.
+Hardware breakpoints are implemented by ESP32-C3 chip's logic and can be set anywhere in the code: either in flash or IRAM program's regions.
 Additionally there are 2 types of software breakpoints implemented by OpenOCD: flash (up to 32) and IRAM (up to 32) breakpoints.
 Currently GDB can not set software breakpoints in flash.
 So until this limitation is removed those breakpoints have to be emulated by OpenOCD as hardware ones (see below for details).
-ESP32-C3 also supports two watchpoints, so two variables can be watched for change or read by the GDB command
+ESP32-C3 also supports 8 watchpoints, so 8 variables can be watched for change or read by the GDB command

 Emulating part of hardware breakpoints using software flash ones means that the GDB command